corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/node/node-administration.md

 to ensure that log message flushing is not slowing down the actual processing.
-If you need to switch to synchronous logging (e.g. for debugging/testing purposes), you can override this behaviour by adding `-DLog4jContextSelector=org.apache.logging.log4j.core.selector.ClassLoaderContextSelector` to the node’s command line or to the `jvmArgs` section of the node configuration (see corda-configuration-file).
+If you need to switch to synchronous logging (e.g. for debugging/testing purposes), you can override this behaviour by adding `-DLog4jContextSelector=org.apache.logging.log4j.core.selector.ClassLoaderContextSelector` to the node’s command line or to the `jvmArgs` section of the node configuration (see [Corda configuration file](../../../../../../en/platform/corda/4.7/enterprise/node/setup/corda-configuration-file.md).
 Additionally, you need to override the log4j2 configuration file by specifying `-Dlog4j.configurationFile=<log4j2 config>`.
 The configuration file can be taken from the `config/dev` folder in [Corda Open Source repository](https://github.com/corda/corda).
 When using synchronous logging with `RollingRandomAccessFile` appenders in the configuration file, make sure that they DO NOT